philipjpark/events/readme.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
-I am having issues connecting the client with the server.
-I will continue working on it.
+I am having an issue with clicking on a Location and shows a list of all items from the Events table that corresponds to that Location.

 ## License